 , with twin beds.
 Bedroom 2

 , with single bed.
-Bathroom
+Shower room

-with bath/shower over, WC and whb.
+with walk in shower, WC and whb.
 Second

 Floor: Master Bedroom,